juliengouban/Weather-Station-ESP32/README.md

 In this board, I have designed a weather station based on the ESP32 with sensor of temperature, humidity and photoresistor

-We've realized an electronic board based on the RP2040.
-This microcontroller has 2 MB of flash memory, providing ample storage space for programs and data.
-It has 26 digital I/O pins, 3 of which can be used as analog inputs.
-The RP20240 is used for the Raspberry Pico board and is programmable in micro-Python or directly with Arduino Ide.
-We developed the board on Kicad and had it manufactured on jpclb.
-It costs around 17 euros per board, and is a 2-layer board measuring 2.7cm x 2 cm.
-You can find the files on our github.

 <h1> Electronic diagram</h1>
 We'll now take a closer look at how our electronic board works: